-- 3.1.
-In response to this Invitation to Tender, Bidders are required to submit - i.
+- 3.1 In response to this Invitation to Tender, Bidders are required to submit - i.
 A Main Bid Document (pdf) no template provided; - ii.
 The signed Tender Certificate (pdf) template provided; and - iii.
-The filled-in Bid Price Calculation Sheet (xls) template provided.

-- 3.2.
-The Main Bid Document should be no more than 20 pages excluding appendices and no more than 40 pages including appendices.
+The filled-in Bid Price Calculation Sheet (xls) template provided. - 3.2 The Main Bid Document should be no more than 20 pages excluding appendices and no more than 40 pages including appendices.
 Font should be clearly legible, and be at least font size 11.
 The Main Bid Document shall as a minimum include the following information: - i.
 The Bidder's proposed detailed Approach to Work (see section 4 and criterion 1 for more details).
-Bidders shall provide Work Package descriptions in the format set out in Annex 2 to this document.
-The Approach to Work should: - include a Gantt chart which describes the timeline for the Project, showing when each Work Package will start and finish; - outline how the Bidder will deliver the Scope of Work and do so on budget and within the allocated time; - any Alternative Work (i.e. substitute activities to take place instead of certain activities outlined in the Scope of Work in section 4).
+The Approach to Work should: - include a Gantt chart which describes the timeline for the Project, showing when each Work Package will start and finish; - outline how the Bidder will deliver the Scope of Work and do so on budget and within the allocated time; - specify any input data, background IP, hardware or other inputs that the Bidder requires the Carbon Trust and/or the OWA Partners to provide; - specify any Alternative Work (i.e. substitute activities to take place instead of certain activities outlined in the Scope of Work in section 4).
 If Alternative Work forms part of the Approach to Work, the Bidder is expected to highlight, explain and justify the intended deviation from the Scope of Work.
-Alternative Work will be considered as non-optional when the tender is evaluated; and - any Additional Work (i.e. activities to take place in addition to the activities outlined in the Scope of Work in section 4).
+Alternative Work will be considered as non-optional when the Tender is evaluated; and - specify any Additional Work (i.e. activities to take place in addition to the activities outlined in the Scope of Work in section 4).
 If Additional Work forms part of the Approach to Work, the Bidder is expected to explain and justify why the Additional Work would be beneficial and to provide a separate quotation for these activities.
-It is at the discretion of the Carbon Trust to consider Additional Work in the evaluation of the tender. - ii. a pdf copy of the filled-in Bid Price Calculation Sheet; - iii. the offered Bid Price, including any cost assumptions deemed relevant by the Bidder see section 6 and criterion 4 for more details; - iv. an explanation of experience and staff skills, and how these are relevant to the Approach to Work see criteria 2 and 3 for more details; and - v. supplementary information to provide experience evidence and skills evidence (e.g. CVs) see criteria 2 and 3 for more details.
-This information should be provided as appendices to the Main Bid Document. - 3.3.
-The Tender Certificate must be signed by an authorised signatory.
-Bidders must fill in the provided template. - 3.4.
-The filled-in Bid Price Calculation Sheet must be provided in Excel format in addition to the information provided in the Main Bid Document.
-See section 6 and criterion 4 for more details. - 3.5.
-The failure by a bidder to submit either the Main Bid Document, the signed Tender Certificate or the filled-in Bid Price Calculation Sheet shall mean that such tender is a non-compliant tender.
+It is at the discretion of the Carbon Trust to consider Additional Work in the evaluation of the Tender. - ii. a pdf copy of the filled-in Bid Price Calculation Sheet; - iii. the offered Bid Price, including any cost assumptions deemed relevant by the Bidder see section 6 and criterion 4 for more details; - iv. an explanation of experience and staff skills, and how these are relevant to the Approach to Work see criteria 2 and 3 for more details; and - v. supplementary information to provide experience evidence and skills evidence (e.g. CVs) see criteria 2 and 3 for more details.
+This information should be provided as appendices to the Main Bid Document. - 3.3 The Tender Certificate must be signed by an authorised signatory.
+Bidders must fill in the provided template. - 3.4 The filled-in Bid Price Calculation Sheet must be provided in Excel format in addition to the information provided in the Main Bid Document.
+See Section 6 and Criterion 4 for more details. - 3.5 The failure by a bidder to submit either the Main Bid Document, the signed Tender Certificate or the filled-in Bid Price Calculation Sheet shall mean that such Tender is a non-compliant Tender.